mehta-lab/microDL/notebooks/README.md

 http://<your server name>:8888
 ```

-Enter the token jupyter generated when you launched the notebook, open the notebook under \microDL\notebook\,
+Enter the token jupyter generated when you launched the notebook, open the notebook under /microDL/notebook/,
 and continue with the instructions in the notebook.